fhiso/legacy-format/data-model.md

 ### MARL   {#MARL}

-An event of obtaining a legal license to marry.
+Marriage License: an event of obtaining a legal license to marry.

 Contexts
 :   .`[FAM]`.`[MARL]`